jdvplus/jdvplus/README.md

 👨🏽‍💻 I'm versed in and always learning more about ES6+ JavaScript, TypeScript, Redux, Pinia, HTML + Sass/CSS, Webpack, and Jest.

-📋 I most recently worked with a talented team of engineers on OverVue, an open source frontend prototyping tool meant to help Vue developers concept, visualize, and build their application architecture before & during the development process.
+📋 I most recently worked with a talented team of engineers on OverVue, an open-source frontend prototyping/mockup tool that helps Vue developers concept, visualize, and build out their app architecture faster.

 🗣️ I recently gave a [public talk on TypeScript](https://www.youtube.com/watch?v=YFhO8jRY6O0&ab_channel=JaimedeVenecia), sponsored by Jeeny + Bractlet for their Software Engineering Speaker Series.